 Our Privacy Notice is accessible on our website www.paveygroup.co.uk/privacy-notice and hardcopy is available on request.
 This is a separate document which provides more information about the nature of our personal data processing activities and includes details of our retention and deletion policies as well as your rights of access to the personal information that we hold on you.

 Special categories of personal data: there are certain categories of personal data that are sensitive by nature.
 The categories include: data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership and data concerning health.
 Depending on the nature of the products and services that you engage us for we may need to obtain your sensitive personal data particularly in relation to health and convictions.
-Our policy is that should we require any special category of personal data we will only gather this with your explicit consent.
+This processing is necessary for insurance purposes.
 If you are concerned about any aspect of our privacy arrangements please speak to us.

 We are an independent insurance broker, we can act both as agent of you, the customer, and on behalf of the insurer.
 We have in place management controls to deal with any conflicts of interest that might arise.
 Unless we advise you otherwise, we are acting on your behalf.